grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ## Address users clearly

+Our style prefers second person ("you") and avoids first person ("I"/"we").

 To address users clearly and directly, write directives in the imperative second person where the unspoken 'you' is implied.

 Avoid making the user or their role, such as _system administrator_, the subject of a sentence, as in: "Users configure the Cloud using a secure shell.".

 Exception: